makerdao/univ2-pool-migrator/README.md

 ## UniV2PoolWithdraw

-A library to be used in a spell for pooling out liquidity from the SKY-USDS pool.
+A library to be used in a spell for pulling out liquidity from the SKY-USDS pool.